GaneshSuryvanshi/My-Projects/README.md

 # My-Project on Library Managment System
 please go through to documentaion file named "LMS by Ganesh_Suryvanshi
-# Note:- save all the finals in same directory
+# Note:- save all the filess in same directory
 after saving all files run main1 file